Creating a Bash Script, Comments, Variables and Read

 ${name} |

-Explicitly defines variable boundaries | When variable name might be ambiguous |
+Explicitly defines variable boundaries | When variable is used in a string and needs to be clearly defined |

 result=$(command) |